NoahNguyenbot/noahnguyenbot.github.io/projects/fish.md

   <img src="/img/fishpond/IaGraph.png" class="img-fluid rounded shadow-lg mx-auto d-block" alt="Fish Pond Game screenshot">
 </div>

-My final project for ICS 211 was a fishing game where two players take turns catching fish with the goal of achieving the highest score.
-The game runs over a span of 12 month (12 rounds), where each players score is based on the size and type of the fish caught.
-At the beginning of the game fish are added to a pond called fishPond to create an enviornment in which they grow.
-Various types of fish are randomly generated in the pond based on the fish objects we created.
-Each fish has differnt growth patterns which were managed by the fishGrow method.
+My final project for ICS 211 was a fishing game in which two players took turns catching fish to achieve the highest score.
+The game ran over 12 months (12 rounds), and each player’s score was based on the size and type of fish they caught.
+At the beginning of the game, fish were added to a pond called "fishPond" to create an environment in which they could grow.
+Various types of fish were randomly generated in the pond based on the fish objects we created, and each fish had a different growth pattern.